isomerpages/singapore-customs-cms/_strategic-goods-control/Overview/legislation.md

 **Strategic Goods (Control) Order**

-Singapore has updated its list of strategic goods and strategic goods technology in the [Strategic Goods (Control) Order 2021](https://sso.agc.gov.sg/SL-Supp/S564-2021/Published/20210802?DocDate=20210802){:target="_blank"}, effective from 1 October 2021.
+Singapore has updated its list of strategic goods and strategic goods technology in the [Strategic Goods (Control) Order 2021](https://sso.agc.gov.sg/SL-Supp/S564-2021/Published/20210802?DocDate=20210802){:target="_blank"}, effective from 1 October 2022.

-You may refer to the  [amendment table](/files/businesses/TSSB/Amendment-table-for-Strategic-Goods-Control-Order-2021.pdf) for more information on the changes made to the Strategic Goods (Control) Order 2020, under the Strategic Goods (Control) Order 2021.
+You may refer to the  [amendment table]([](/files/SGCO%20Amendments%20Table%20(2022).pdf)) for more information on the changes made to the Strategic Goods (Control) Order 2021, under the Strategic Goods (Control) (Amendment) Order 2022.

-You may also wish to visit our  [Frequently Asked Questions](/files/businesses/TSSB/FAQs-for-Strategic-Goods-Control-Order-2021.pdf) on the updates to the Strategic Goods (Control) Order 2021.
+You may also wish to visit our  [Frequently Asked Questions][](/files/businesses/TSSB/FAQs%20for%20Strategic%20Goods%20Control%20Order%202021%20(2022).pdf) on the updates to the Strategic Goods (Control) Order 2021.

 **Strategic Goods (Control) (Brokering) Order**